Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond

 In this paper, we propose \textbf{Comp}rehensiveness-\textbf{Comp}actness (\textbf{\textsc{Comp-Comp}}), a novel framework for constructing domain-specific benchmarks that dynamically balances the semantic distribution of corpora and benchmark questions.
 As illustrated in Figure~\ref{fig:compcomp}, \textsc{Comp-Comp} iteratively expands the range of corpora and questions, continuously assessing their comprehensiveness (maximizing recall) and compactness (optimizing precision).
-The framework introduces three crucial advantages: (1) \textit{Comprehensiveness and Compactness Monitoring}: We encode the semantics of corpora and questions into a unified semantic space, using Gaussian Kernel Density Estimation (KDE) to measure and iteratively improve these metrics~\cite{terrell1992variablekde}.
+The framework introduces three crucial mechanisms: (1) \textit{Comprehensiveness and Compactness Monitoring}: We encode the corpora and questions into a unified semantic space, using Gaussian Kernel Density Estimation (KDE) to improve these metrics iteratively~\cite{terrell1992variablekde}.
 (2) \textit{Corpora-Question Interaction}: We ensure comprehensive evaluation by generating new questions from underrepresented areas in the corpora.
 (3) \textit{Superiority in Closed Domains}: We prioritize achieving a balance between comprehensiveness and compactness, ensuring the framework excels in constructing closed-domain benchmarks that demand precise corpus evaluation and accurate answer verification.

-To validate our framework, we conducted a case study in a well-renowned university and applied \textsc{Comp-Comp} to develop \textbf{XUBench}, one of the first and most extensive closed-domain benchmarks for the academic domain (see Table~\ref{tab:benchmark_overview}).
-XUBench includes 24.9k questions across various types and incorporates user-interest-oriented forum discussions, setting a new standard for domain-specific benchmarking.
-This case study demonstrates the practicality and effectiveness of our approach, providing a scalable model for future benchmark construction in other domains.
+To validate our framework, we conducted a case study in a well-renowned university and applied \textsc{Comp-Comp} to develop \textbf{PolyBench}, one of the first and most extensive benchmarks for the academic domain (see Table~\ref{tab:benchmark_overview}).
+PolyBench includes 24.9k questions across various formats and incorporates user-interest-oriented forum discussions, setting a new standard for domain-specific benchmarking.
+Extensive experiments on the PolyBench demonstrate the practicality and effectiveness of \textsc{Comp-Comp}, providing a scalable approach for future benchmarking in other domains.